 - Clean makeup brushes.
 Add a little coconut oil to an antibacterial soap for your own makeup brush cleansing and conditioning solution.

 - To shine furniture.
 This is a great way to restore and maintain the look of wood furniture without chemicals.
-Check out this simple Coconut Oil Furniture Polish recipe from Living Traditionally.
+Check out this simple Coconut Oil Furniture Polish recipe from Tips Bulletin.

 - To buff wood floors.
 Combine with a little apple cider vinegar and buff away dull scratches.

 The best thing about using coconut oil in your home is that it is chemical free, making it safe for your family and pets.
-Plus, it can save you money since it can replace a lot of the other personal care and household products you use like:
+Plus, it can save you money since it can replace a lot of the other personal care and household products you use.
+For example:

 - Furniture polish